Forget everything you thought you knew about carbs and insulin. We’re diving headfirst into the enigmatic “personal fat threshold.”

 Type-2 Diabetes, Personal Fat Threshold and BMI

 They theorised that each individual had their own ‘personal fat threshold (PFT)’.
-That is, there is a finite amount of fat someone could carry before fat built up around their liver and pancreas.
+That is, there is a finite amount of fat someone can carry before fat builds up around their liver and pancreas.

 At this point, they go from being metabolically healthy obese to having Type-2 Diabetes, prediabetes, and insulin resistance.
 But if someone lost enough weight and fell below their PFT, their metabolic conditions would fall into ‘remission’, and vice versa.